ddbj/www/_ddbj/organism-e.md

 [Scientific name], appropriately.

 b. virus
 : After finding the organism name from which your sequence was obtained, please select the name.
 In cases of [pathogenic virus](#virus) , select "Pathogenic viruses" in the menu box of [Category].
-Please include strain, serotype, collection_date, country (collection site), host etc. in the values of corresponding qualifiers, respectively.
+Please include the values of corresponding qualifiers, /isolate (or /strain), /serotype, /collection_date, /country (collection site), /host etc., respectively.

 c. trinominal name
 : Select "Valid subspecies or variety not registered in taxonomy database" in the menu box of [Category].
 After referring to [trinominal name](#trinominal), please include subspecies, variety, or strain etc. in the value of [Scientific name].

 d. found in taxonomy database
 : After finding the organism name from which your sequence was obtained, please select the name.
 You do not have to select any of [Category].

 e. direct molecular isolation from a bulk environmental DNA sample
 : Select "Obtained by direct molecular isolation from environmental sample" in the menu box of [Category].
 After referring to [3.
 Environmental samples](#env), enter an organism name in the [Scientific name] box, appropriately.

 f. unidentified organism or novel species in proposing state
 : In case of a tentative name for an unidentified organism, select "Species is not identified".
 In case of a novel species in proposing state, select "Species is not identified" in the menu box of [Category].
 After referring to [2.
 In case of unidentified species names](#unidentified), enter an organism name in the [Scientific name] box, appropriately.

-g. not found in taxonomy database, but already submitted other sequence data of the organism : Select "The name is valid but not registered in taxonomy database" in the menu box of [Category].
+g. not found in taxonomy database, but already submitted other sequence data of the organism   <a name="private"></a>
+: Select "The name is valid but not registered in taxonomy database" in the menu box of [Category].
 Enter the same organism name as previously submitted in the [Scientific name] box.

 h. not found in taxonomy database, but validly identified the scientific name of species : Select "The name is valid but not registered in taxonomy database" in the menu box of [Category].
 After referring to [1.
 For identified species](#species), enter an organism name in the [Scientific name] box, appropriately.

 ## Details to describe organism names  {#organism_name}

 Though there are still some exceptions, followings are how to describe organism names for DDBJ submission.
 If the application of the organism name to taxonomy database is required, during your sequence submission, please let us know [reference information](#items)

 ### 1. For identified species  {#species}

 In principle, "organism name" is required to be a binomial name, i.e. the genus name and the species epithet, from which the sequence is obtained.
 The species name should be described following international code of nomenclatures, such as International Code of Zoological Nomenclature (ICZN), International Code of Botanical Nomenclature (ICBN), International Code of Nomenclature of Bacteria.

 Example